foundry-vtt-community/wiki.js/development/getting-started-with-development.md

 ```

 ### Setting a Setting's value
 Settings can be set with [`game.settings.set`](https://foundryvtt.com/api/ClientSettings.html#set).
-It's important to note that a `scope: world` setting can only be set by a Gamemaster, and that `scope: client` settings will only persist on the user's local machine.
+It's important to note that a `scope: world` setting can only be set by a Gamemaster user, and that `scope: client` settings will only persist on the user's local machine.

 ```js
 const whateverValue = 'foo';